Training7 min read

 How to Train Sit for Greeting

-2. Add a person at a distance.
-Have a helper stand 15 feet away.
+2. Add distance.
+Have your helper stand fifteen feet away.
 Ask your dog to sit.
-Reward the sit.
-Have the helper take one step closer.
-If your dog holds the sit, reward again.
-If the dog breaks the sit, the helper steps back.
+Reward it.
+The helper takes one step forward.
+If the dog stays sitting, reward again.
+If they break the sit, the helper steps back.

 Management: Setting Your Dog Up to Succeed